 About Every Woman Every Child

-An unprecedented global effort to save lives
+An unprecedented global MOVEMENT to save lives

-“Every Woman, Every Child.
+“Every Woman Every Child.
 This focus is long overdue.
 With the launch of the Global Strategy for Women’s and Children’s Health, we have an opportunity to improve the health of hundreds of millions of women and children around the world, and in so doing, to improve the lives of all people.”

 -- United Nations Secretary-General Ban Ki-moon